jgerstein/Functions-Assignment/ConverttoCelcius.md

 FtoCel(60);

 ## Description:
 This converts Fahrenheit to Celcius.
-Input a value in the parameters in Fahrenheit to convert Celcius
+Input a degree value in the parameters in Fahrenheit to convert Celcius

 ## Syntax:
 FtoCel(a)